 But I wondered how it is that any Bible-believer can say that a divorce for anything other than adultery is still a marriage, although the two parties may each carry a copy of the state’s official divorce document.
 Yet, they cannot understand or accept that God can marry two individuals without the official stamp of civil approval.
 While there is a place for that official stamp in establishing a family or related household, it does not necessarily come with God’s honor.
 While God does allow our choices, He certainly does not necessarily honor them.

 While we do not have to throw out Scripture or the SOP, we must have the same vantage point.
 We must understand that not every documented union is a sacred marriage in the sight of a holy God.
 We only need to read Ezra 10, to see that it does not even matter that children have been born from the union.
 Those who would truly worship God had to make serious reforms.
-And they had only three days to untie themselves from their ungodly unions.
+And they had only three days (to appear in person and be fully decided) to untie themselves from their ungodly unions.
 They could not remain in sin and still offer worship that was acceptable to God.

 It was in Ezra’s era and again is now time for marriage reform.